kbuntrock/openapi-maven-plugin/README.md

 </plugin>
 ```

-The `executions` phase cannot be set before 'compile'.
+The `execution` phase cannot be set before 'compile'.

 # Configuration for `configuration`